Glenfinnan Viaduct

 © VisitScotland / Kenny Lam

-For generations, the Clachaig Inn has been a handy stop for weary walkers traversing the glen, but it also happens to be a filming location for Hagrid's Hut in the third movie installment, Harry Potter and the Prisoner of Azkaban.
+Did you know?A popular stop for walkers travelling through the glen, the Clachaig Inn also appeared as a filming location for Hagrid’s Hut in Harry Potter and the Prisoner of Azkaban.

-With towering peaks looming out of every window, this cosy inn has made room for weary travellers for over 300 years.
-It's the perfect place to stop and refuel after a day outdoors.
-Get to know the locals and try some of the local ales and beers, or settle down for a hearty pub dinner.
+Stop in at the Clachaig InnSurrounded by towering peaks, this cosy inn has welcomed travellers for over 300 years.
+It’s the perfect place to stop and refuel after a day exploring Glencoe.
+Meet the locals, try some local ales, or settle in for a hearty pub dinner.

 Ballachulish